alstat/Julia-Data-Query/docs/index.rst

 We'll feature this at the Contributed section of the two data query packages, namely the DataFramesMeta.jl_ and the Query.jl_.

-In particular, the documentation proceeds by reproducing the examples in RStudio's dplyr documentation using DataFramesMeta.jl_ and Query.jl_.
+Specifically, the documentation proceeds by reproducing the examples in `RStudio's dplyr documentation`_ using both DataFramesMeta.jl_ and Query.jl_.

 Contents
 -------------